Dog Treats Guide

 Treats are an important part of dog ownership - they strengthen bonds, aid training, and bring joy to our furry friends.
 But with endless options available, choosing healthy treats that won't lead to weight gain or health issues can be challenging.
-This guide covers everything you need to know about dog treats.
+This guide focuses on everything you need to know about dog treats.

 The 10% Rule: How Many Treats Are Too Many?

-Veterinarians and nutritionists recommend the 10% rule:
+Veterinarians and nutritionists recommend the 10% rule.

 Daily Calorie Guidelines by Dog Size